COINHOUSE TERMS AND CONDITIONS OF USE

 COINHOUSE cannot be held responsible for the consequences of the use of a bank card that does not belong to the Customer, a cancelled or failed purchase transaction.

-The Customer must generate the Purchase operation on the Website before making the transfer in order to validate that the Gross Purchase Amount does not exceed his Authorised Limit and in order to obtain an identification code for the operation to be specified in the wording of his bank transfer.
+The Customer must generate the Purchase operation on the Website or the Mobile App before making the transfer in order to validate that the Gross Purchase Amount does not exceed his Authorised Limit and in order to obtain an identification code for the operation to be specified in the wording of his bank transfer.

 The validation of the Purchase transaction by COINHOUSE triggers a notification (by email) to the Customer to inform him that he has a period of up to 72 hours to finalise the transaction himself or to cancel it without any costs.
 In case of cancellation, the refund of the Gross Purchase Amount is made within 7 working days except in cases of Force Majeure and/or Technical Failure.
 During this 72-hour period, the Customer may log in to his/her Customer Account and definitively validate the Purchase.
 The quantity of Crypto-assets to be received is calculated by offsetting the Purchase Amount using the Crypto-asset Price set by COINHOUSE at the time the Customer validates.
 Information on the Price of a unit of Crypto-Asset, the quantity purchased, and the Gross Purchase Amount are communicated to the Customer.
 If no action is taken by the Customer within 72 hours, the Purchase Transaction is automatically finalised at the Crypto-Asset Price set by COINHOUSE at the time the deadline expires.
 Transaction fees, calculated according to the terms indicated in the Price list, are indicated on the invoice.